SzaboBoris/Website-Personal-Portofolio/README.md

 - **About:** Information about my background and skills.
 - **Contact:** Ways to get in touch.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
+Contributions are **welcome and appreciated**!
 If you have suggestions or improvements, please follow these steps:

 1. **Fork the repository.**